samhinton88/ghostly-loader/README.md

     return "Hola!"
 }
 ```
 `ghostly-controller` places a function called `determineGhost` on the global scope.
 This function will be called with the name of the ghost and any configuration that the ghost function was created with.
+By default, `ghostly-controller` uses `localStorage` to help manage your ghosts; run webpack, then open `localStorage` in your dev tools to see the result.
+Try overwriting the data to control which version is run.

 You can choose not to use `ghostly-controller` and define your own implementation in its place.